 The child's educational program will be designed to provide developmentally appropriate learning experiences based on the child's needs.
 If further diagnostic testing is indicated, families will provide written consent.
 If test and assessment results indicate the need for an IFSP or IEP, the family is an active participant in this process and will receive a copy of the IFSP/IEP at a case conference.
 Together we will provide a quality educational experience for your child.

-Those children entering the program with a diagnosed disability that have a current IFSP/IEP would be ready to begin special services following program entrance.
+Those children entering the program with a diagnosed disability that have a current IFSP/IEP

 THE CONSORTIUM'S TRANSITION